-Not long ago, a group of youth pastors attended a meeting held at Denver Seminary.
-During a question-and-answer period, Denver Seminary President Craig Williford asked those in attendance how many planned to pursue graduate-level theological education.
+Craig Williford, former president of Denver Seminary, tells of a group of youth pastors that attended a meeting held at the school.
+During a question-and-answer period, Williford asked those in attendance how many planned to pursue graduate-level theological education.
 According to Williford, one brash youth pastor responded, "I do not need seminary.
 I pastor high school students.
 They need me to love them and teach them about life, so a seminary education is not necessary."

 Williford challenged the young man to consider the fact that Scripture is the best source for understanding life.
 The youth pastor agreed, but said that since the Bible moved him personally, he had no need of formal theological training.

 That anecdote would make virtually anyone who teaches at a seminary cringe in light of the admonition in Proverbs 19:12 against "zeal without knowledge."
 Assuming this young man holds to his way of thinking, he will never know how much a seminary education might have done for him and his ministry efforts.

 Seminary education and fitness for ministry

 Just how to portray the relationship between seminary education and fitness for ministry puts seminary administrators in a bit of a quandary.
 On the one hand, they have personally experienced and witnessed many times the powerful contributions theological education makes to effective ministry.
 Yet few, if any, would state without qualification that a seminary degree is prerequisite to ministry.
 After all, Jesus' disciples were, on the whole, a fairly uneducated lot.

 As for the corollary, no right-minded seminary professor or administrator would ever contend that an M.Div. degree in and of itself qualifies a man or woman for Christian ministry, including pastoral ministry.
 As R. Fowler White, dean of faculty and professor of New Testament at Knox Theological Seminary, puts it, "Theological education is necessary, but it is not sufficient for effectiveness in ministry."